Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis

 Lines like this are a good example of that nationalistic reinforcement.
 Whether it means to or not, this paired with Ibuki "absorbing" AKATSUKI echoes nationalist and assimilationist messaging.

 Understanding what to analyze is key to critical reading.
 Everything above is meant to help a reader of any kind (e.g., AKATSUKI P, non-AKATSUKI Ps, people unfamiliar with the topic) approach stories with Shinsei AKATSUKI with greater awareness.
-Being able to recognize underlying patterns (and name them when they appear) is an essential part of engaging critically with media.
+Being able to recognize underlying patterns and name them when they appear is an essential part of resisting hegemonic narratives.
 If you choose to keep reading Shinsei AKATSUKI stories, keep these perspectives in mind and stay alert to where the writing falls short.
 With the narrative failing to offer cultural awareness, it's up to us, the readers, to recognize and question those elements on our own.

 Updates